Skip to main content

 Tamales

-Steamed corn dough pockets filled with savory or sweet ingredients, wrapped in banana leaves.
-They are often enjoyed during holidays and special occasions.
+Steamed corn-dough pockets with a savory or sweet filling, wrapped in banana leaves.
+They show up most around holidays and special occasions.

 Allergens: